Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: and Non-Leptonic and Semi-Leptonic Decays

 At the same conference I met for the first time Matthias Jamin, who just got his PhD in Heidelberg and was supposed to join my group in Munich two months later.
 I told him about the MNLC and he immediately became the third member of the club.
 Already in October of the same year we were climbing together the {\it second} NLO summit, the QCD corrections to $\Delta F=2$ processes that I will describe briefly in the next section.
 For the time being I will continue with the $\Delta F=1$ effective Hamiltonian for non-leptonic decays including now the QCD and electroweak penguin operators.

 In Table~\ref{TAB1} we collect the references to the papers which calculated NLO and NNLO corrections to $\Delta F=1$ processes except for rare and radiative decays discussed in Sections 6--8.
-Two-Body B Decays in QCD Factorization (QCDF) approach are discussed in Section 9.
-I thank Gerhard Buchalla for helping me in collecting the references to NLO and NNLO calculations in QCDF given in this table.
+Two-Body B Decays in QCD Factorization (QCDF) are discussed in Section 9.
+I thank Gerhard Buchalla and Martin Beneke for helping me in collecting the references to NLO and NNLO calculations in QCDF given in this table.